As an interview draws to a close, it's likely that the interviewer will ask, "Do you have any questions for me?"

 What Should You Ask?

-Ideally, your response will make it clear that you were engaged during the interview and have a good sense of the company's goals and priorities.
-You can reflect back to earlier moments in the interview ("It sounds like you were saying that XYZ is a real priority.
-How is your department involved in that project?").
-Or, you can mention questions that build off of company news, or information you read on the company website.
+Your questions should make it clear that you were engaged during the interview and have quickly gained a sense of the company's goals and priorities.
+You can reflect back to earlier moments in the interview or build off of news within the company or its market.